facebookarchive/pose-aligned-deep-networks/README.md

 PANDA code
 =============
-PANDA (Pose-aligned Networks for Deep Attibute) is an attribute classification system using deep neural nets.
+PANDA (Pose-Aligned Networks for Deep Attibute) is an attribute classification system using deep neural nets.
 This work is created by Ning Zhang, Manohar Paluri, Marc'Aurelio Ranzato, Trevor Darrell and Lubomir Bourdev.

 ### Citing this work
 If you are using this code for your research, please cite the following paper:

     @inproceedings{ZhangCVPR14,
         Author = {Zhang, Ning and Paluri, Manohar and Rantazo, Marc'Aurelio and Darrell, Trevor and Bourdev, Lubomir}, Title = {PANDA: Pose Aligned Networks for Deep Attribute Modeling}, Booktitle = {Conference on Computer Vision and Pattern Recognition (CVPR)}, Year = {2014}
     }

 ### Prerequisites
 0. **Caffe**